The Bathtub

 1969 view of the original WTC bathtub looking northeast.
 The frame of the south tower is on the left.
 PATH eastbound tunnel F can be seen in the center, penetrating the slurry wall on its way up Cortlandt Street to Hudson Terminal.

+A similar view of the "Bathtub" in 2008.

 The Bathtub refers to the underground foundation area at the site of the World Trade Center and accompanying buildings in New York City.
 The term bathtub is something of a misnomer, as the area does not hold any water; rather the purpose of its design is to keep water out.
 The name is more so used to describe its shape of a deep basin with high walls, like a bathtub.